fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Misconfiguration |<a href="https://infosecwriteups.com/how-i-scored-1k-bounty-using-waybackurls-717d9673ca52">How I Scored 1K Bounty Using Waybackurls</a>
 | CSRF |<a href="https://xcheater.medium.com/all-about-csrf-flaw-7d525be39587">All About CSRF Flaw</a>
 | Recon + Exploitation |<a href="https://samcurry.net/points-com">Leaked Secrets and Unlimited Miles: Hacking the Largest Airline and Hotel Rewards Platform</a>

-<a href="https://www.alevsk.com/2022/11/systemmisconfigurationisthenumberonevulnerabilityatleastformastodon/">System misconfiguration is the number one vulnerability, at least for Mastodon</a>
+| Misconfiguration |<a href="https://www.alevsk.com/2022/11/system-misconfiguration-is-the-number-one-vulnerability-at-least-for-mastodon/">System misconfiguration is the number one vulnerability, at least for Mastodon</a>

 <a href="https://medium.com/@levshmelevv/10000bountyforexposedgittorce304c7e1f54">$10.000 bounty for exposed .git to RCE</a>